Highwire: Global Component System Overhaul

 • Figma and code must match.
 Keeping design and dev aligned reduces bugs, questions, and wasted effort.

 • Developer education is infrastructure.
 The work only matters if other people can use it well.
+ESLint rules did more for adoption than any meeting.

 TL;DR